|

 Every time I entered the cathedral I felt peaceful.
 I loved beautiful paintings, tall ceiling, and statues of all saints.
 I felt a reverence and desire to always keep the images alive within me.
 When I was about 8 years old, I even had dreams of becoming a nun.
 I watched every saint or biblical movie I could.
 I always preferred to go into the church when there was no mass.
 I liked being alone on the pews, imbibing the atmosphere with all my heart and letting it wash over my entire being.

-a child up in the bell tower.
+I did a lot of daydreaming as a child up in the bell tower.

 I was baptized in this.